Articles in this section

 How to add custom actions to user handles in Angular Diagram?

 There are default handles in the node and connector in the diagram.
 For example, the endpoint drag, segment editing, and resize handles are the default handles used to execute certain actions.
-The user handles are icons that are placed around the node to run the frequently used commands, and that icons can be the path, image, or native content.
-To perform regular scenarios in diagrams such as copy, add, or remove, you should add a handle around the selector and execute those actions.
-Here, one of the frequent scenarios that are clone has explained.
-When the handle is clicked, the operation will be performed.
-Please refer to the following code example for how to add a user handle for the node in the diagram.
+The user handles are icons that are placed around the node to run frequently used commands, and those icons can be a path, image, or native content.

 //Defines the userHandle collection for nodes in the diagram